htl-anichstrasse/sokka/client/README.md

 # Client

-The client (mobile app), developed using Flutter, can be found here.
+The client (mobile app & web app), developed using Flutter, can be found here.